IPorth/TMLflow/README.md

 Somatic Panel of Normals (PoN)
 Please note that once the PoN is created it will not be automaticatlly updated when you add normal samples to the samples.tsv.
-To include new samples into the PoN, you have to delete the PoN and  the genomicsDB directory manually and restart the workflow.
+To include new samples into the PoN restart the workflow from
-Path to PoN: `output_directory/normals/PoN_single.vcf.gz`
-Path to genomicsDB: `output_directory/pon_db_single`